darasus/ai-blog/content/go-language-for-web-scraping.md

   Node.js is a programming language that runs inside a web browser and is used to create and build web applications.
 Ruby is designed to simplify the process of programming and make it more accessible to new and experienced programmers.
+intro: >-
+  Today, as businesses face increasing pressure to digitize processes and extract value from data, a wide range of organizations are exploring solutions that leverage computer programs to automatically capture data.

+  This article lists programming languages used for web scraping and extracting data.
+Web scraping is the process of crawling websites to retrieve specific data in a machine-readable format.
+It is an area of data mining that covers computer programs that automatically read and extract information from websites or documents.
+These programs are called scrapers or crawlers.
+Scraping is a task you might need to complete as parter of your job as a digital marketer, software engineer, statistical analyst, or researcher.
 ---

 ## What is Web Scraping?